 We Need to Work with Nature

 Perhaps the most important thing to consider when building sustainable communities is that we need to work with nature, rather than against it.
 Instead of seeing the environment as a hindrance, let’s view it as an asset, and work with it.
 The areas in which homes and commercial buildings are built heavily impact energy savings.
 We need to consider the sun’s path overhead, as well as the direction of heavy winds.
 Each individual factor should be considered in the layout of new communities.
 In this way, we can take advantage of the Earth’s natural resources.
-We can capture sun rays for solar power and heat, the wind and breeze can reduce the need for air coolants, and beyond.
+When we capture sun rays for solar power and heat, the wind and breeze reduce the need for air coolants, and beyond.
 The possibilities are limitless, but we need to look beyond ourselves.

 Building Sustainable Communities Takes Time